quytc/Linearizability/README.md

 Installation
 ===============

 The prototype can be compiled and installed on Window, MAC, UNIX-like systems.
 The only requirement is to install OCAML on your computer.
-You can follow the instruction from the OCAML webpage https://ocaml.org/docs/install.html#Windows to install OCAML
+You can follow instructions from OCAML webpage https://ocaml.org/docs/install.html#Windows to install OCAML

 Getting Prototype
 ===============